IGNF/las-digital-models/README.md

 The overall workflow to create DXM from a classified LAS point cloud is:

+As a preprocessing step, a buffer is added to each tile:
+* buffer: add points from a buffer around the tile (from neighbor tiles) to limit border effects

+This step can be mutualized when we generate several kinds of digital models.

 To generate a Digital Terrain Model (DTM):
-* filter: filter the point cloud to keep only ground points
-* buffer: add points from a buffer around the tile (from neighbor tiles) to limit border effects
-* interpolation : generate a DTM from the buffered + filtered point cloud
+* interpolation : generate a DTM from the buffered point cloud.
+The point cloud is filtered (by classification) during the interpolation step

 ```
-LAS -> filter -> buffer -> interpolation -> DTM
+LAS -> buffer -> interpolation -> DTM
 ```

 To generate a Digital Surface Model (DSM):
-* filter: filter the point cloud to keep the points that you want to include
-* buffer: add points from a buffer around the tile (from neighbor tiles) to limit border effects
-* interpolation : generate a DSM from the buffered + filtered point cloud
+* interpolation : generate a DTM from the buffered point cloud.
+The point cloud is filtered (by classification) during the interpolation step

 ```
-LAS -> filter -> buffer -> interpolation -> DSM
+LAS -> buffer -> interpolation -> DSM
 ```

 To generate a Digital Height Model (DHM):